microsoft/Broadcast-Development-Kit/docs/how-to-run-the-solution-in-azure/web_app_and_app_service_plan.md

 # Web App

 ## Introduction
-In order to host the Management API, a Web App service must be created.
-This document is intend to show, how to create a Web App in the resource group created for the architecture solution.
+To host the Management API a Web App service must be created in Azure.
+This documents shows how to create the Web App for this API.

 ## Dependencies
 To create the Web App needed to deploy the Management API, the following resources must be already created: